SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Theoretical Proof

-By the Lemma \ref{theorem: oracle mixture}, we see the numerator equals zero since the function $f$ selected does not depend on the RKHS part.
-Lastly, by the definition of $f(\cdot)$ and assumption \ref{eq: ass topic alignment}, we then have
+{ Note that in the oracle setting, the prediction set is constructed directly using the true embedding $\pi(\cdot)$.
+In this case, the RKHS class $\mathcal{F}^*$ used in our quantile regression is defined over the latent space induced by $\pi$, and we can therefore apply Lemma \ref{theorem: oracle mixture} with such a $\mathcal{ F}^*$. } By the Lemma \ref{theorem: oracle mixture}, we see the numerator equals zero since the function $f$ selected does not depend on the RKHS part.

-\begin{remark} While the RKHS class $\mathcal{F}^\ast$ is specified using the estimated low-rank embedding $\hat{\pi}(\cdot)$, it is not meaningful to define the covariate-shift function $f$ using a data-dependent estimate fitted on the training sample $\hat\pi(\cdot)$.
-For the purpose of tilting, $f$ must be treated as fixed and known prior to training.
-Accordingly, we do not define the corresponding covariate shift $f$ directly over $\mathcal{F}^\ast$.
-Instead, we assume that $f$ is induced by a population-level quantity determined by the latent structure.
-To connect this population construction to the target class $\mathcal{F}^*$, we impose the topic-alignment assumption (Assumption~\ref{eq: ass topic alignment}).

-Furthermore, we avoid expressing $f$ in terms of the latent variable $W$, which is unobserved and random, because this makes it difficult to control the embedding-estimation error.
-The posterior mean $\pi(X)=\mathbb{E}[W\mid X]$ provides a deterministic, stable summary that facilitates theoretical analysis. \end{remark}